-Competing with competitors whose businesses are larger than yours can seem like a losing battle, especially if they’re offering the same products or services as you.
-Some people even avoid going into business in the first place for this reason.
-Fortunately our good friends at Team Organic have some advice for competing with bigger, more established competitors.
+Going up against larger competitors can seem like a losing battle, especially if they’re offering the same products or services as you.
+Some people even avoid competing for this reason.

 What can I offer that my competitors can’t?

-The key to finding your competitive edge is in researching the competition to discover what issues their customers have with them.
-This could be down to service, product quality, price or buying experience.
-Once you identify what’s missing from the customer experience in big companies, that’s where you can step in as a smaller business.
+The key to finding your competitive edge is in researching what issues your competitors’ customers have with them.
+This could be down to service, product quality, price, or buying experience.

 Simplify the experience